 Name of Pupil: Form:

-Dates of proposed absence: From:
+Dates of proposed absence: From: To: Total days requested:

 Parent/Carer full name: Date of Birth:

 Parent/Carer full name: Date of Birth:

 Address:

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

-Signature of Parentivoaren

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

-Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
-This amount can be reduced to £60 if paid within 21 days.
+Parents or carers who take their children on holiday without per notice of up to £120 (per parent, per child) if paid within 28 days £60 if paid within 21 days.

 Reason for leave of absence:

-For office use only
+For office was only

 For office use only:

-Attendance (current academic year): (previous academic year):
+Attendance (current academic year): (previous a cademic year):

 Parent/Carer(s) informed by letter?
 Yes/No Date:

 Authorised: Yes/No Headteacher: Date: